mono/Embeddinator-4000/docs/error.md

 The most likely cause is that an assembly is specified more than once on the command-line arguments.
 However a renamed assembly still keeps it's original name and multiple copies cannot coexists.

+<h3><a name="EM0013"/>EM0013: Can't find the assembly 'X', referenced by 'Y'.</h3>

+The tool could not find the assembly 'X', referenced by the assembly 'Y'.
+Please make sure all referenced assemblies are in the same directory as the assembly to be bound.

 <h3><a name="EM0099"/>EM0099: Internal error *.
 Please file a bug report with a test case (https://github.com/mono/Embeddinator-4000/issues).</h3>

 This error message is reported when an internal consistency check in the Embeddinator-4000 fails.